Keep the umbrella handy this weekend

 Although mostly cloudy skies will prevail overnight, we will continue to find lots of dry weather in the mix.

-There may be a couple showers moving in near and just after midnight especially south and east of Syracuse, but they should move out as we head into Saturday morning.
+There may be a couple of passing showers especially south and east of Syracuse, but they should move out as we head into Saturday morning.

-While we are expecting a fair amount of dry weather to start off the weekend on Saturday, there may be a few showers around especially late in the afternoon.
+While we are expecting a fair amount of dry weather to start off the weekend on Saturday, there may be a spotty shower to start the day, as well as a few additional showers late in the afternoon.
+In between, expect clouds and some limited sunshine.

 Right now, Sunday looks like the wetter of the two weekend days with more numerous showers and perhaps a passing storm or two expected.

-We are expecting highs to reach near 80 Saturday, and low to mid 70s on Sunday.
+We are expecting highs to reach the upper-70s on Saturday, and low to mid 70s on Sunday.

 Keep checking the latest 7-day forecast for updates.